Britain's golden haul is best since 1908

 There were celebrations of individual successes then but nothing like the wave of jubilation sweeping the country now as one victory follows another in front of flag-waving crowds roaring their athletes on.

-Newspaper front pages have reflected a growing sense of pride and patriotism, particularly after the past weekend's 'Super Saturday' when Britain celebrated its greatest single Olympic day in living memory.
+The newspaper front pages have reflected a growing sense of pride and patriotism, particularly after the last 'Super Saturday' when Britain celebrated its greatest single Olympic day in living memory.

 "It was the greatest day in sport I have ever witnessed," said Games chairman Seb Coe, himself a double Olympic gold medallist for Britain in 1980 and 1984.